rholibobo/rolinvest/README.md

 ### Dashboard
 - **Responsive Design** - Fully responsive layout that works on mobile, tablet, and desktop
 - **Data Visualization** - Interactive charts using Recharts:
-  - Line charts for sales trends
+  - Line charts for Cashflow
-  - Bar charts for user growth
-  - Pie charts for category distribution
+  - Pie charts for Income and Expenses statistics
 - **Data Tables** - Sortable and filterable tables with pagination
 - **Summary Cards** - Key metrics with visual indicators for trends
 - **Time Period Filtering** - Filter dashboard data by month, quarter, or year